Monarchy of Ceylon (1948–1972): Constitutional role

 The constitution of the Dominion of Ceylon was contained in the Ceylon Independence Act 1947 and the Orders-in-Council of 1946 and 1947, known collectively as the Ceylon (Constitution and Independence) Orders-in-Council, 1947.
 The Constitution granted complete sovereignty to the island of Ceylon; the State Council of Ceylon had asked for dominion status in 1942, and accordingly the case for that status was made by D. S. Senanayake in August 1945 and February 1947.
 Under the new constitution, Ceylon was one of the dominions of the Commonwealth of Nations that shared its monarch with other Commonwealth realms.
-In relation to Ceylon, the monarch acted only on the advice of Ceylonese ministers.
+In relation to Ceylon, the monarch acted solely on the advice of Ceylonese ministers.

 The monarch of Ceylon was represented in the country by a governor-general.
 The office of governor-general was created under the Ceylon (Office of Governor-General) Letters Patent, 1947, and he was appointed by the monarch on the recommendation of the prime minister.
 The governor-general's term of office was not fixed, and held office during the monarch's pleasure.
 This suggested that a governor-general remained in office as long as it pleased the prime minister who remained in command of a majority in the House of Representatives.
 As the governor-general functioned as the monarch's representative, he was therefore entitled to all the respect of a representative of the sovereign.